VaniliKate/Quotes-app1/README.md

 This project is based on [Angular Typescript Javascript CSS Bootstrap HTML](#TechStack).

 This app will allow its user to add, delete, upvote and downvote any quote.
-It will also display the time since any particular qute was added to the application.
+It will also display the time since any particular quote was added to the application.

 ## Author
 Kate Vanili